discord/react-dnd-accessible-backend/README.md

 ```

 That's all it takes to get started!
 There are a few [considerations](#considerations) you'll want to keep in mind to ensure a really good experience for your users, but everything else should be automatic.

+At the moment, the keybinds used for drag and drop are hard-coded as:
+- `ctrl+d` (`command+d` on macOS) to pick up a draggable item
+- up and down arrow keys to move between drop targets
+- `Enter` or `Spacebar` to drop the dragged item on a drop target
+- `Escape` while dragging to cancel the drag operation

 ## Options